collective-soundworks/collective-soundworks.github.io/tutorials/plugin-platform-init.md

 ## Resuming an `AudioContext`

-So far, so good but what we did until now is mainly to add a slash screen asking for a click, that does nothing particular...
+So far, so good but what we did until now is mainly to add a splash screen asking for a click, that does nothing particular...
 Or, as stated in the beginning of the tutorial, the whole aim of the `platform-init` plugin is to simplify the initialization of features that require a user-gesture in order to be properly launched.
 Let's exemplify that by resuming an `AudioContext` So let's do that.

 ::: info
 An user gesture is required by the browsers to access or initialize certain features such as the Web Audio API, the microphone or the camera.
 This is a way to protect end-users against intrusive ads and/or for obvious privacy reasons.